grafana/writers-toolkit/docs/sources/writing-guide/topic-types/tutorial/index.md

        level: beginner
        type: tutorial
    ```
+    > **Note**: Create the `list` field if it does not exist.
+Substitute the path to your tutorial for `page` and specify the `level` and `technology` for your tutorial.
+These values are used to filter the Tutorials page.

 1. After peer reviews, merge your PR and test that your tutorial displays correctly on the Tutorials page.